Khushnid/AtlassianHelper/README.md

 # AtlassianHelper
-It is a swift package that makes easy to work with JIRA(soon Trello)
+This swift package manager makes easy to work with JIRA API(soon Trello)

 ## Features